akamming/homebridge-domoticz-thermostat/README.md

 - go to the plugins tab
 - in the search bar: enter "domoticz thermostat"  and press enter
 - install this plugin (it is called Homebridge-Domoticz-Thermostat)
-- Enter your domoticz api adress and port, and the 4 device numbers of the domoticz devices mentioned above
+- Enter your domoticz api adress and port, a domoticz user and password and the 4 device numbers of the domoticz devices mentioned above
 - Restart homebridge

 And you are in business!!